Tom De Cubber

 But after I learned about Agile and Scrum it became very soon clear to me that all this administration could be avoided just by using another framework for your projects, where you put more emphasis on the product that has to be developed and on the people working together to create the product.
 In my opinion, it is not necessary to do a complete analysis of everything on beforehand and then doing some hocus pocus during a couple of months or even sometimes years before coming back to the project owner to find out that (s)he had changed her mind or got new ideas by seeing what had been delivered.

 The idea of having constant feedback, based on continuous learning while getting used to the evolution of the product was very appealing as I saw (with my background as a Civil Engineer) the enormous advantage to be able to adapt your system using the results of what you are doing.

 I'm now trying to apply as much as possible the Agile techniques in all of my projects.
-And although the company for which I work is not currently working with a complete Agile mindset, it is in some cases also possible to run small parts of a project using a kind of Agile approach (even if it is not real Agile.
+And although the company for which I work is not currently working with an Agile mindset, it is in some cases also possible to run small parts of a project using a kind of Agile approach (even if it is not real Agile.
 It can help to show people what it can do and to bring them closer to the real Agile and Scrum approach and because of the learning it can also help in the product development itself).
 It is not a real break through I have in my projects, but I keep trying to use parts of the framework or the techniques to make steady progress in convincing my team mates and hierarchy of the enormous productivity gain that can be achieved by using full fledged Scrum.